Machine Learning & Signals Learning

 Minimum SSE

-The reduced expression for the resulting minimal loss is
+The reduced expression for the resulting minimal SSE loss is

 • Proof.